peterkhe1999/CheatSheet/OSCP/README.md

 shutdown /r /t 0
 ```

-`PowerUp.ps1` check if it detects this privilege escalation vector
+`PowerUp.ps1` check if it detects this privilege escalation vector.

-Displays services the current user can modify, such as the service binary or configuration files
+Displays services the current user can modify, e.g. the service binary or configuration files

 ```pwsh
 . .\PowerUp.ps1